openattic/openattic/documentation/developer_docs/setup_howto.rst

     run ``grunt dev`` as a background task, which watches the project directory for any changed files and triggers an automatic rebuild of the web interface code (including the jshint output), if required.
+    Grunt will not include the eslint output, because the provided configuration is there to help **you** develop the UI.
+    It gives you useful hints and tips how to provide code that is highly maintainable and forward-thinking.
+    To see the hints and tips you have to enable eslint checking in your develop environment.

     In some rare cases there might be a problem with "just" updating the frontend dependencies and rebuilding the frontend files.
 In this case, it helps to delete